psylinse/stream-hubspot-chat-transcript/README.md

 - Create Hubspot contacts and message logs based on your chat widget
 - Create Hubspot and Stream accounts and get API Keys
 - Set up a frontend/backend Stream Chat app
-- Create a Chat Widget that automatically saves the chat log in Hubspot CRM (using Stream Chat)
+- Create a Chat Widget that automatically saves the chat log in Hubspot CRM (using Stream Chat's webhook)
 - Set up a private, Frontend/Backend Stream Chat

 These topics will be covered using Express JS and React, but the methodologies can be ported to most languages.

 ### What's not covered

 - This tutorial focuses on the mechanics of setting up the backend of a chat widget to connect to and update HubSpot.
-Specifics on creating the React frontend will not be the priority. [help with this](link)
+Specifics on creating the React frontend will not be the priority.
-- How to use the [dotenv library](link)
 - The GitHub repo for this project includes a fully functional registration form and frontend Stream chat, but not every aspect will be covered in depth.

-## STEP 1: Account set ups
+## Step 1: Account set ups

-To get up and running right off the bat, perform the following (instructions below):
+To get up and running, perform the following steps:

 * Clone the [git repo](https://github.com/isaidspaghetti/stream-hubspot-chat-transcript)
-* Set up a free Stream Account, configure an API Key and Secret
+* Set up a free Stream Account and configure an API Key and Secret
-* Configure your HubSpot API Key
+* Set up HubSpot and configure your HubSpot API Key
 * Set `chat_transcript` as a custom contact property field in HubSpot
 * Add your unique keys to a `.env` file

 ### Set-up your Stream account

-1. Sign up for a [Stream Trial](https://getstream.io/get_started/?signup=#flat_feed).
+1. Sign up for a [Stream Trial](https://getstream.io/get_started).

 1. Then to generate a Stream API Key and API Secret, navigate to your [Stream.io Dashboard](https://getstream.io/dashboard/).